Hepatitis B and HIV/AIDS

-There is very little woman-specific information about HIV/HBV co-infection.
-However, it is known that, although people with both HIV and HBV have less inflammation in the liver, they have higher rates of HBV-associated liver disease.
+Although people with both HIV and HBV have less inflammation in the liver, they have higher rates of HBV-associated liver disease.
 Several studies have also shown that HBV infection could increase the risk of liver damage for people taking HIV medications.

 HBV is more contagious than HIV.
 It is spread through infected bodily fluids, including blood, semen, vaginal secretions, and breast milk.
-HBV can be spread through
+HBV can be spread through:

 Fortunately, if you have never had HBV, it can be prevented.
 Getting vaccinated for HBV is the best protection against the virus.
-In order to be fully protected, three shots are required over the course of 6 months.
+In order to be fully protected, three shots are required over the course of six months.
 There is also a combined vaccine that will protect you from both HBV and hepatitis A (HAV).
 It is important to follow through and get all your shots in order to be fully protected.

 HBV vaccination is recommended for all infants (first dose at birth), all children younger than 19 years who have not been vaccinated, and all sexually active persons who are not in a long-term monogamous relationship with someone who does not have hepatitis B. It is also recommended for people living with HIV (HIV+), men who have sex with men, people with multiple sex partners or a diagnosis of a sexually transmitted disease, injecting and non-injecting drug users, people who have close household contact with an HBV-infected person, and health care workers.